And finally we reach the end… that is the last of the GUI framework I decided to experiment… pyQt.

 Like WxWidgets, Qt is originally conceived to be a C++ framework, but now as many bindings on other languages, like this list.
 It has ports to almost all operating systems, like Android.
 Is much probably the most supported GUI framework in different platforms.
 It started as a GUI framework, but it has grown to be added support for extra stuff like network, mouse, audio, etc. There is a list of all features here.

 There are two ports of Qt in Python: PyQt and PySide.
 The first is the original branch comes from the licensing made by the owner of Qt: the Qt Company.
 The second was created by Nokia when was the licensee of Qt, since it wanna develop software using a different licensing, but Qt Company refused, and so Nokia forked the framework.
-The code require minimal modifications in order to use one or another, usually it suffices to change the imports from PyQt to PySide.
+The code require minimal modifications in order to use one or another, usually it suffices to change the imports from PyQt

 There is a visual designer for Qt when you can build the GUI from the grounds-up using drag and drop widgets from a tool